melobio/SymVelo/README.md

 ## Installation

 It is recommended to create an environment with [requirement.txt](requirement.txt), Otherwise you have to be careful when installing packages like ``scvelo`` and ``scipy``.
 If the code does not work, please check the following versions.
-For training SymVelo model, the GPU should have 11GB (GTX 1080ti).

 ```
 torch                 1.9.0